Professor

 More broadly, she advises students with interests in media effects, public relations, advertising, and institutional communication, as well as those with interests specific to communication regarding conservation, food, agriculture, or health.
 She uses survey, experimental, in-depth interview, focus group, and observation methods in her research.

 Prior to joining the department in August 2013, she was a faculty member in advertising and agricultural communication at the University of Illinois Champaign-Urbana.
 Her interests in conservation, agriculture, and health come from her degrees in agricultural communication from Purdue University (B.S.) and the University of Florida (M.S., Ph.
 D.).
-Her professional experience is in web and graphic design and marketing and messaging research.
+Her professional experience is in web and graphic design and audience and messaging research.

 Publications